splunk/addonfactory-ucc-generator/docs/uccignore.md

 # `.uccignore` file

-This feature can be used to remove files from the output **after** UCC template files were copied and **before** the source of the add-on recursively overrides the output folder.
+This feature can be used to remove files from the output **after** the UCC template files were copied and **before** the source of the add-on recursively overrides the output folder.

-It is expected to be placed in the same folder as `globalConfig` file to have effect.
+Place it in the same folder as the `globalConfig` file to have the effect.

 Uccignore supports wildcard expressions, thanks to which we can find all files matching a specific pattern.